What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

 7. Mirador del Rio, the best viewpoint in Lanzarote

-At the northern part of the island you can visit the gorgeous Mirador del Rio with an extraordinary view of La Graciosa and the Corona volcano which culminates at 640 meters.
+On the northern part of the island, you can visit the gorgeous Mirador del Rio with an extraordinary view of La Graciosa and the Corona volcano which culminates at 640 meters.
 Mirador del Rio was designed by Cesar Manrique.

 It is fully integrated into the natural elements which allows you to discover one of the most beautiful views of the island.

 You enter this site via a corridor with bright white walls with scattered plants and niches in which beautiful ceramics are displayed.
 At the end of this corridor, you discover this superb bright room with huge windows that give you one of the most spectacular views on the island of La Graciosa.